Sage for dogs

 As it stands there isn’t enough evidence to support using them, and the risks still largely outweigh the benefits.
 These can include skin irritation respiratory issues, as well as organ and nervous system damage.
 We would definitely recommend avoiding the use of sage in this form.

-If your dog has ingested essential oils by accident you should get in touch with your Vet immediately for further guidance to lower the risk of poison.
-If you subscribe to Butternut Box you can also use our free, 24/7 Vet Nurse helpline.
+If your dog has ingested essential oils by accident you should get in touch with your vet immediately for further guidance to lower the risk of poison.
+If you subscribe to Butternut Box you can also use our free, 24/7 Vet Nurse Helpline.

-Sage in Butternut Box’s fresh meals
+Sage in Butternut Box’s Fresh Food

 Sage is a complementary herb used for healing as well as cooking.
-It smells really christmassy too.
+It smells really Christmassy too.
 While you might not usually feed your dog a meal of turkey and all the trimmings, Butternut Box's fresh meals are a yummy alternative.
 Many of our recipes, including Chicken You Out and Pork This Way, are made with human-quality protein, plenty of fresh veg and are seasoned with doglicious sage.
 Your pooch won’t even miss the chipolatas.

 It truly is the wonder herb the Greeks and Romans thought it was.
 Want some sage advice (sorry) from us to you?
 Introduce it to you and your dog’s diet – neither of you will turn your noses up at it.